rdunc3/odin-landing-page/README.md

 ## Usage

-To view the Odin Landing Page you can view from GitHub pages.
+To view the Odin Landing Page you can view from [GitHub pages](https://rdunc3.github.io/odin-landing-page/).

 ## Credits

-The Odin Landing Page was created by [rdunc3](https://github.com/rdunc3) as a project for [The Odin Project](https://www.theodinproject.com/) curriculum.
+The Odin Landing Page was created by [rdunc3](https://github.com/rdunc3) as a project for [The Odin Project](https://www.theodinproject.com/).